This guide provides you the best ways to sell any amount of Bitcoin quickly, cheaply, and easily.

 Now that your account is created, you’ll need to deposit your crypto assets on the exchange.

 Hit the “deposit” or “sell” button.

 You’ll be presented with a wallet address and/or a QR code.

 Scan that into your Bitcoin wallet and send the amount of coins you want to sell.

 This step only applies to actual selling platforms.

 If you are selling to someone you know in person, you'll just send the digital currency to them directly and they will hand you cash - then you are done.

 Now it’s time to make a sell offer on the platform you are selling on.

-That means picking a price you are willing to part with your Bitcoin for.
+That means determining the price you are willing sell your Bitcoin.